fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ k label node node01 app_type=beta
 {% endhighlight %}

-<p>Now we are available to create deployment and service to that node.</p>
+<p>Now we are available to create deployment and service to that node by affinity and add rules of telerations.
+Also, you can <a href="https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/">assign a pod to a node by attribute</a>.</p>

 {% highlight ruby %}
 $ k create deployment test-app --image=nginx --replicas=1 --dry-run=client -oyaml > test-dep.yaml